stonemjs/docs/src/docs/essentials/events.md

 Stone.js distinguishes between two major categories:

 - **Incoming Events**:
-  These events come from the external world — such as HTTP requests, WebSocket messages, or CLI commands.
+  These events come from the external world, such as HTTP requests, WebSocket messages, or CLI commands.
   They represent *intentions* from outside the system and are handled using **Event Handlers**, not listeners or subscribers.
   To learn more about handling external events, refer to the [`IncomingEvent`](./incoming-event) and [`Event Handlers`](./event-handler) documentations.